EricSevillanoCastellano/Web_Scraping_and_Sentiment_Analysis_Twitter/README.md

 # Web Scraping and Sentiment Analysis Twitter

-This is repository consists in Twitter's Web Scraping using a given term and then applying Sentiment Analysis to the extracted tweets.
+This repository consists in Twitter's Web Scraping using a given term and then applying Sentiment Analysis to the extracted tweets.

 ## Contents